Rambus: History

 Rambus purchased Cryptography Research on June 6, 2011, for $342.5M.
 This will enable Rambus Inc. to develop its semiconductor licensing portfolio to include CRI's content protection and security.
 According to Rambus CEO Harold Hughes, the CRI security technologies would be applied to a variety of products in the company's IP portfolio.

 Rambus derives the majority of its annual revenue by licensing its technologies and patents for chip interfaces to its customers.
 According to The Wall Street Journal, history of Rambus has been "marked by litigation, including patent battles with numerous chip makers".

-In 2015, Rambus acquired Integrion Microelectronics, a small Toronto based IP provider of high-speed analog SerDes PHY for an undisclosed amount.
+In 2015, Rambus acquired Integrion Microelectronics, a small Toronto-based IP provider of high-speed analog SerDes PHY for an undisclosed amount.
 Through this acquisition, Rambus opened its first Canadian office and boosted its high-speed serdes IP portfolio offering.
 On August 17, 2015, Rambus announced the new R+ DDR4 server memory chips RB26 DDR4 RDIMM and RB26 DDR4 LRDIMM.
-The chipset includes a DDR4 Register Clock Driver and Data Buffer, and it's fully-compliant with the JEDEC DDR4.
+The chipset includes a DDR4 Register Clock Driver and Data Buffer, and it is fully compliant with the JEDEC DDR4.

 In 2016, Rambus acquired Semtech's Snowbush IP for US$32.5 million.
 Snowbush IP provides analog and mixed-signal IP technologies, and will expand Rambus' product offerings.
 In 2016, Rambus acquired Inphi Memory Interconnect Business, for US$90 million.
 The acquisition includes all assets of the Inphi Memory Interconnect Business, such as customer contracts, product inventory, supply chain agreements, and intellectual property.
 On November 2, 2017, Rambus announced partnership with Interac Association and Samsung Canada to assist in enabling Samsung Pay in Canada.

 In 2018, Rambus agreed to renew a patent license with Nvidia.
 Rambus would be sharing its patent portfolio, including those covering serial links and memory controllers, with Nvidia.
 On December 11, 2019, Rambus HBM2 PHY and Memory Controller IP were announced to be used in Inflame Technology's AI training chip.
 In 2019, Rambus announced that it will move headquarters from Sunnyvale, California to North San Jose, California.

 In 2021, Rambus announced that it started an expedited share buyback program with Deutsche Bank to buy up roughly $100 million in common stock.
 Rambus also acquired two companies, AnalogX and PLDA, which specialize in physical links for PCIe and CXL protocols.
 In May 2022, it was announced Rambus had acquired the Montreal-headquartered electronic design company, Hardent.
 In July 2023, Rambus sold its SerDes and memory interface PHY IP business to Cadence Design Systems for $110 million.
 In September 2023, it was announced the acquisition had been completed.